A unifying Bayesian framework for adversarial robustness: Methodology

-The following subsections develop these formal models and their inference and prediction schemes.
-They rely on two different graphical models presented in Figures \ref{fig:operations} and \ref{fig:train}.
-While addressing the same challenge, these two strategies are mathematically distinct and lead to different PPDs, a claim formally proved in Section 2 of the SM.
-In their conception, the definition of the adversarial channel is a crucial and flexible component of our framework, accommodating different assumptions about the adversary.
-In its simplest form, the channel can be an attack-agnostic model, like isotropic Gaussian noise, which connects our framework to defenses like RS (see Section 3 of the SM).
-More powerfully, it can be an attack-based channel, taking a standard deterministic attack, such as projected gradient descent (PGD), and making it probabilistic by placing priors over its parameters or injecting noise into its outputs.
-To model a more sophisticated adversary, this can be extended to a mixture channel, where each component is itself a full probabilistic attack-based channel (e.g., one for Carlini \& Wagner (CW), another for PGD), each with priors.
-Finally, the channel can be a learned generative model, where a separate neural network (NN) is trained to produce the attack distribution.
-Our experiments will explore both attack-based and learned channels to demonstrate this versatility.
+The following subsections develop these formal models and their learning schemes.
+They rely on two different probabilistic graphical models (PGMs) presented in Figures \ref{fig:operations} and \ref{fig:train}.
+While addressing the same challenge, both strategies are distinct and lead to different PPDs (see SM-2).
+In their conception, the definition of an adversarial channel is key, allowing for accommodating different assumptions about the adversary.
+In its simplest form, the channel could be an attack-agnostic model, like an isotropic Gaussian noise, which connects our framework to defenses like RS (see Section \ref{subsec:at}).
+Alternatively, it could be an attack-based channel, taking a deterministic attack, such as projected gradient descent (PGD), and making it probabilistic by placing priors over its parameters or injecting noise into its outputs.
+To model a more sophisticated adversary, this can be extended to a \emph{mixture channel}, where each component is itself a full probabilistic attack-based channel (e.g., one for \cite{carlini2017towards} (CW), one for PGD), each with their probabilities.
+Finally, the channel could be a learned generative model, where a separate neural network (NN) is trained to produce the attack distribution.
+SM-5 provides a detailed guide on channel specification.
+Our experiments explore both attack-based and learned channels to demonstrate this versatility.